polytechnice-si/4A_ISA_TheCookieFactory/chapters/Persistence.md

 Let's consider tests built using a given customer, _John_.
 John must be the very same one for each tests, as the test framework does not ensure any execution order inside a test suite.
 To handle this issue, the easiest way is _(i)_ to declare John as a private instance of the test suite, _(ii)_ initialize him using an `@Before` method and finally _(iii)_ destroy him using an `@After` method.

 For the `@Before` method, one can simply rely on the registry to create a persistent version of John, and to the associated finder to retrieve it from the persistence layer.
 But as there is no way to delete a customer using the business operations, we need to use directly the entity manager to achieve this task.
 First, we use the finder to retrieve the persistent john from the database (in case of volatile changes made by the test we are cleaning up for).
 This version of John is _detached_, as it was retrieved in another transaction than ours: it was actually retrieved inside the boundary of the `Finder`.
 Returning the result make the object crossing the boundary of the component, and as a consequence detached it from its initial transaction.
 We need to _attach_ it to our local persistence context before being allowed to remove it definitively: one cannot remove something that is not synchronized with the persistence layer, it might trigger consistency issues.
-Thus, we _merge_ it, obtaining as a result an _attached_ version of John.
+Thus, we _refresh_ it, obtaining as a result an _attached_ version of John.
 This version can be safely removed using the entity manager.

 ```java
 private static final String NAME = "John";